 This document describes how to match parameters of docker run and the TKE console when you try to migrate a container that has been debugged in the local Docker to the TKE platform.
 The following section uses the creation of a simple GitLab service as an example.

-We can create a simple GitLab container by using the
+You can create a simple GitLab container by running the following docker run command:

 docker run \ -d \ -p 20180:80 \ -p 20122:22 \ --restart always \ -v /data/gitlab/config:/etc/gitlab \ -v /data/var/log/gitlab:/var/log/gitlab \ -v /data/gitlab/data:/var/opt/gitlab \ --name gitlab \ gitlab/gitlab-ce:8.16.7-ce.0

-Note: We selected Local Disk as the volume type, so the data generated during the running process of the container will be saved to the node where the container is located.
-If the container is switched to another node, the data will be lost.
-We can use Cloud Disk volumes to save the container’s data to the cloud disk, preventing data loss if the container is scheduled to another node.
+Note that Use node path is selected as the data volume type.
+In this case, data generated during the running process of the container will be stored to the node where the container is located.
+If the container is scheduled to another node, the data will be lost.
+Alternatively, you can select Use Tencent Cloud CBS.
+In this case, the container data will be stored to the CBS instance and will not be lost even if the container is scheduled to other nodes.

---name: The name of the running container.
+--name: specifies the container name.
 This parameter corresponds to the service name in the TKE console.
-Of course, the container name can be the same as the service name.
+The container name and service name can be the same.

-This section describes other common parameters used for executing
+The following describes other common parameters for executing the docker run command:

--t: This parameter is not supported by TKE.
+-t: assigns virtual terminals.
+This parameter is not supported.

 docker run -e FOO='foo' -e BAR='bar' --name=container_name container_image